-How and when do you apply for the Honors Program?
+How and when do you apply for the Honors College?

-Once admitted to the University Honors Program, students must maintain a 3.0 cumulative grade point average.
-Students whose grade point averages are lower than a 3.0 GPA are dropped from the program and are no longer eligible to live in Honors residence halls or take honors designated courses.
-Honors students are required to take UH 201 and 202, preferably in their first year at Montana State University, or UH 301 as transfer students or students seeking admission to the UHP later in their academic careers.
-UH 201, 202 or 301 do not have to be taken in sequence; however, both courses are prerequisites or co-requisites for all other University Honors courses.
+Once admitted to the Honors College, students must maintain a 3.0 cumulative grade point average.
+Students whose grade point averages are lower than a 3.0 GPA are dropped from the Honors College and are no longer eligible to live in Honors residence halls or take honors designated courses.
+Honors students are required to take HONR 201 and 202, preferably in their first year at Montana State University, or HONR 301 as transfer students or students seeking admission to the Honors College later in their academic careers.
+HONR 201, 202 or 301 do not have to be taken in sequence; however, both courses are prerequisites or co-requisites for all other Honors courses.

 Requirements for an Honors Degree

 To graduate with an Honors degree, students must have a minimum 3.5 cumulative GPA, 16-28 credits of Honors courses and one year or equivalency of a single second language (i.e., two semesters of German but not one semester each of German and French).
 There are three levels of distinction for honors graduation (see "Honors Degree Requirements" for specific requirements).
 A separate Honors Baccalaureate degree is awarded to students fulfilling the requirements for their Honors degree, in addition to the degree a student earned in his/her major department.
 A special Honors commencement ceremony is held every term, during which medallions and diplomas are presented to the graduates.